The MuniScore™ Methodology

 25% weight · Census ACS

-Economic health of the community.
+Economic health of the municipality.
 A strong tax base and employed population support revenue and reduce social service demand.

 • Median Household IncomeHigher ▲